British Museum: Disruption and reconstruction (1925–1950)

 New mezzanine floors were constructed and book stacks rebuilt in an attempt to cope with the flood of books.
 In 1931, the art dealer Sir Joseph Duveen offered funds to build a gallery for the Parthenon sculptures.
 Designed by the American architect John Russell Pope, it was completed in 1938.
 The appearance of the exhibition galleries began to change as dark Victorian reds gave way to modern pastel shades.

 Following the retirement of George Francis Hill as Director and Principal Librarian in 1936, he was succeeded by John Forsdyke.

 As tensions with Nazi Germany developed and it appeared that war may be imminent Forsdyke came to the view that with the likelihood of far worse air-raids than that experienced in World War I that the museum had to make preparations to remove its most valuable items to secure locations.
-Following the Munich crisis Forsdyke ordered 3,300 No-Nail Boxes and stored them in the basement of Duveen Gallery.
+Following the Munich crisis Forsdyke ordered 3,300 No-Nail Boxes and stored them in the basement of the Duveen Gallery.
 At the same time he began identifying and securing suitable locations.
-As a result the museum was able to quickly commence relocating selected items on 24 August 1939, (a mere day after the Home Secretary advised them to do so), to secure basements, country houses, Aldwych Underground station and the National Library of Wales.
+As a result, the museum was able to quickly commence relocating selected items on 24 August 1939, (a mere day after the Home Secretary advised them to do so), to secure basements, country houses, Aldwych tube station and the National Library of Wales.
 Many items were relocated in early 1942 from their initial dispersal locations to a newly developed facility at Westwood Quarry in Wiltshire.

 The evacuation was timely, for in 1940 the Duveen Gallery was severely damaged by bombing.
 Meanwhile, prior to the war, the Nazis had sent a researcher to the British Museum for several years with the aim of "compiling an anti-Semitic history of Anglo-Jewry".

 After the war, the museum continued to collect from all countries and all centuries: among the most spectacular additions were the 2600 BC Mesopotamian treasure from Ur, discovered during Leonard Woolley's 1922–34 excavations.
 Gold, silver and garnet grave goods from the Anglo-Saxon ship burial at Sutton Hoo (1939) and late Roman silver tableware from Mildenhall, Suffolk (1946).
 The immediate post-war years were taken up with the return of the collections from protection and the restoration of the museum after the Blitz.
 Work also began on restoring the damaged Duveen Gallery.